Hair bonding glue substitutes

 My hair bonding glue had dried out.
 I went from happy mode to panic mode.
-First, there wasn’t any store close by and also I was running late for my date.
+First, there wasn’t any store nearby, and I ran late for my date.
 So I had to put myself together and find a substitute for my hair bonding glue because I would rock that wig.
 I picked up my phone and searched for substitutes for hair bonding glue.
-I looked flawless in my wig and had a great time with my date, to cut a long story short.
+To cut a long story short, I looked flawless in my wig and had a great time with my date.
 The best part was that I did not even use hair bonding glue.

-If you’re interested in finding out how I was able to pull off my frontal wig without a hair bonding glue, then read on because I’d be sharing some substitutes for hair bonding glue.
+If you’re interested in finding out how I could pull off my frontal wig without a hair bonding glue, read on because I’d be sharing some hair bonding glue substitutes.

 - Bobby pins

 - Whig clips

 - Wig grip

 What are some reasons for considering hair bonding glue substitutes to hair bonding glue?